parkerjgit/algorithms/markdown/heaps/heaps.md

 3. while heap:
 3. _pop min from heap and add to result.
 4. _push next element ***from the array last popped min was from if any left!!!*** onto the heap.

+## Kth smallest element in a 2d-sorted matrix

+same as k-way merge, but keep track of element pushed onto heap. see https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/solution/

 ---
 ## Implement Heap Sort